William Bonvillian, Director, MIT DC Office

 Attendance: Participants should attend all sessions but it is not mandatory

-Examines the public policy behind, & the government's role in science and technology-based innovation system.
-Emphasis placed on US S&T system, but international examples discussed.
-Seminar aims to equip those planning careers in and around science and technology with basic background for involvement in science policymaking.
+This activity examines the public policy behind, and the government's role in the science and technology based innovation system.
+Emphasis placed on the U.S. S&T system, but international examples discussed.
+The seminar aims to equip those planning careers in and around science and technology with the basic background for involvement in science policymaking.

 We cover the following topics:1)drivers behind science and technology support: growth economics, direct and indirect innovation factors, innovation systems theory, the "valley of death" between R&D and public-private partnership models; 2)organizing framework behind US science agencies, their missions and research organizational models, and the DARPA model as an alternative; 3)the way innovation is organized when it's face-to-face; 4)barriers and challenges to health science advance; 5)The energy technology challenge - how the science/tech innovation system needs to be organized to meet it within an existing and established complex economic sector; and 5) upcoming competitiveness challenge in advanced manufacturing.

 Please fill out this web form by December 9 to participate in activity:

 Contact: Gyung Hoon Kang (Kenny), firstname.lastname@example.org